lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-11-01-struggling-to-write.md

 ---
 I have tried writing on Medium and LinkedIn in the past.
 The experience was rewarding, but at the same time,
-I could not find the fluency I was looking for.
+I could not find the fluency I would have liked.
 E.g. since joining Medium in 2018,
 I have published a grand total of 7 articles.
-That is a rate of 1.75 articles per year.
+That's less than 2 articles a year.

 Recently I started experimenting with GitHub Pages.
 This is my 7th post here in 7 days.

 Granted, it is unlikely that the numbers will sustain.
-Most of the posts thus far have been notes taken in the past that didn't see the light of day.
+Most of the posts thus far have been notes taken in the past that never saw the light of day.
 GitHub Pages has been a sort of release.
 Nevertheless, if early signs mean anything, then the signs are, at the very least, promising.

-Take nothing away from the other platforms, each is fantastic in their own right, and I will continue to use them in the future.
+Take nothing away from the other platforms, it's me who has been unable to find my groove on them.
+Each platform is fantastic in its own right and I will continue to use them in the future.

 Writing on GitHub Pages, I have felt a greater level of comfort and control.
 Some reasons that I can think of: